 Most importantly, however, Walter Hawkins excelled at life.
 He lived as an example of a true Christian, with unquestioning love for everyone.
 In spite of his long sickness, he didn’t give up.
 He continued to have faith in God, and he gave all honor and worship to God to the very end.
 I never realized how strong and “tough” he was until I saw his last few years.

-It has been 8 months since Walter died, and yet I still find my eyes tearing up every time I hear him sing.
+It has been 8 months since Walter died, and yet I still find my eyes tearing up every time I hear his songs.
 I regret the missed opportunities I had to visit his church where he pastored.
 I have been analysing why I have been so affected by the passing of someone I only knew from a distance.
 I have realized that there are many reasons, some deeply personal and psychological, some sentimental.
 I hurt for the hurt that I know all his brothers and sisters, his son and daughter, and many others have suffered.
 I especially think of his older brother and closest friend, Edwin**.
 I think of all the songs written by Walter that I have sung and played on the keyboards since I was a young teenager.
 So very many memories.

 But most of all, it’s because he is my David.